 There are two required components of fieldwork in the School of Hotel, Restaurant and Tourism Management (HRTM): the practicum (HRTM 290) and the internship (HRTM 495).
 One of the unique aspects of the School of HRTM at the University of South Carolina, and one of the true strengths of the program according to industry professionals, is the requirement for a practicum and an internship.
 The fieldwork must take place in a hospitality or tourism-related business that is appropriate to the area of emphasis or the career goals of the student.
 The types of acceptable locations include, but are not limited to, resorts, country clubs, restaurants, hotels, contract foodservice companies, event planning companies, vineyards, CVBs, and attractions.
 It is important that the student choose a practicum/internship site that closely relates to their career interests.

-Click here to download the HRTM 290 Practicum Information Form
+The HRTM 290 Practicum Information Form can be found here

 The first component of the fieldwork, called the practicum, affords the student the opportunity to "test drive” a position in a hospitality or tourism organization in which they have an interest.
 A practicum is a supervised work experience with a hospitality and/or tourism organization.
 It is typically similar to the work that an entry level employee would expect to do and is meant to give the student a work experience in an area in which the student wishes to have a career.
 The practicum will allow the student to direct their electives, most of which are scheduled after the practicum, in an area they decide to focus on based on their experience.
 This is a good opportunity for a student to decide what segment they are interested in within the hospitality or tourism industries.
 If the student decides the field they chose for their practicum is not for them they still have time to adjust to another area in the hospitality and tourism industry.
 The practicum requirements are outlined below:

 - 400 hours of work experience in any entry level position in the hospitality or tourism industry

 - Position may be rotational, but is not required for the practicum